My life has been one of questioning, adventure, and exploration, both of the external world and the greater internal spiritual one.

 My commitment to Judaism increased as well, and I began engaging through lay leadership and as a writing educator for adults with mental illnesses.
 The attraction for me toward these two different types of personal growth service is that they both focus on providing the holy work of Presence, of going alongside those who are striving to find spiritual connection that may have been lost, and who have the desire to find it once again.

 I am a Multi-faith Spiritual Care Chaplain and Musician with Certificates in Grief Recovery Training and Group Facilitation.
 I am a Professional Member of Neshama: Association of Jewish Chaplains (NAJC), the American Red Cross Disaster Spiritual Care team, and a member of my local Community Emergency Response Team (CERT).
 I am also a T'ai Chi Chu'an Sifu and a Professional Member of the American Tai Chi and Qigong Association (ATCQA).
-I hold current professional practice insurance for both of these professions.

 For more complete details about my career path and experience, please see my profile on LinkedIn.